-All of our services are personalised to you.
-This means that we’ll analyse and profile your personal data to tailor the services we provide to you.
+To deliver personalised services to you, we’ll analyse and profile your personal data to tailor the services we provide to you.
 This includes using the information that you have given us directly, such as account data, and also information that we have obtained through third parties, such as your credit report data, credit score data, eligibility data, energy results and product application data.

 We’ll use your personal data to personalise the information and offers that we show you in your account and that we send to you by email.

-Supacompare will soft search you while your account is live, to provide you with updates and personalised information and offers.
-We will soft search your credit file with TransUnion and other credit reference agencies:
+If you have signed-up to Supascore, Supacompare will soft search you while your account is live, to provide you with updates and personalised information and offers.
+We will soft search your credit file with TransUnion:

 Our eligibility checking service works to find you offers.
-We then sort your offers based on their features and what's best for your credit profile.
+Based on the information you provide, we then present your offers.
 Although we may be paid commission, this never influences how your offers are ranked.

 To do this, we use our own automated technology that assesses your personal data to create a profile of you (including your credit eligibility).
-We then use this information to search for and find suitable products for your credit profile.
+We then use this information to search for and find suitable products for you.

 Your eligibility results are based on our unique algorithm, which considers factors such as:

-Visiting our website or app or clicking out on email offers will prompt Experian and some of the partners that we work directly with to soft search your credit file.
+Visiting our website or app or clicking out on email offers may prompt some of the partners that we work directly with to soft search your credit file.
 Some of these soft searches will leave ‘footprints’ on your credit file.

 We may use your credit score data and or credit report data to help us decide which lenders or credit brokers to share your personal data with.
-For some lenders we will pre-check whether you meet the lender or credit broker’s requirements, before we send your personal data to them.
+For example, some lenders and credit brokers we will pre-check whether you meet their requirements, before we send your personal data to them.
 For more information about how we share your personal data with lenders and credit brokers, see section 7.

 You will need to successfully pass an authentication process before we can show you your credit report and credit score.
 If you pass, TransUnion will give us your credit report data and credit score data and we will display them in your account.